- ad hoc provisioning profile

 - iOS App file

-A type of OS X file that can be installed on iOS and tvOS devices.
+A type of OS X file that installs an app on an iOS or tvOS device.

 - Mac Installer Package